what to harvest in may

 Crops Not Ready to Harvest in May (UK)

 In many cases, warm-season vegetables are only just being planted out during May once the risk of frost begins to fade.
 As a result, these plants still need several weeks of warmer weather before they start producing food.
-Therefore, although the garden looks busy and productive, some of the most popular summer crops are not yet part of the May harvest in UK gardens or allotments.

 • Tomatoes